EarthyScience/SINDBAD/dev/.documenter/pages/code/ml.md

 - `training_optimizer`: The optimizer object for ML training.

-- `array_loss`: NamedTuple of arrays to store scalar losses for training, validation, and testing.
+- `loss_array`: NamedTuple of arrays to store scalar losses for training, validation, and testing.

-- `array_loss_components`: NamedTuple of arrays to store loss components for training, validation, and testing.
+- `loss_array_components`: NamedTuple of arrays to store loss components for training, validation, and testing.

 - `metadata_global`: Global metadata from the output configuration.